PacktPublishing/Delphi-Programming-Projects/README.md

 **Build a range of exciting projects by exploring cross-platform development and microservices**

 ## What is this book about?
-Delphi is a cross-platform programming language and software development Kit that supports rapid application development for Microsoft Windows, Apple Mac OS X, Android, and iOS.
+Delphi is a cross-platform programming language and software development kit that supports rapid application development for Microsoft Windows, Apple Mac OS X, Android, and iOS.

 This book covers the following exciting features:
 * Get to grips with the advanced features of RTL.
-* Understand how to deal with the change of paradigm between multi-platform projects.
+* Understand how to deal with the change of paradigm between multiplatform projects.
-* Acquire knowledge of building Microservices Using The RAD Server.
+* Acquire knowledge of building microservices using the RAD Server.
 * Understand how to implement design patterns in Delphi.
-* Explore Firemonkey to create GUI applications.
+* Explore FireMonkey to create GUI applications.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789808898) today!